AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 ### Create a URL template {#creating-a-url-template}

-1. On the Map Editor screen (images or SpinSets) or the Map Pages tab of the eCatalog screen (eCatalogs), select Edit next to the URL Template option.
+1. On the Map Editor screen (images or SpinSets) or the Map Pages tab of the eCatalog screen (eCatalogs), select Edit next to the URL template option.
 The Edit Map Template dialog box opens.
 1. Enter the JavaScript code and the complete URL (with the variable portion replaced by dollar signs [$$]).
 You can paste the code by right-clicking and choosing **[!UICONTROL Paste]**.
 1. Select **[!UICONTROL Save]**.